-- (c) Lot numbers and lot areas measured to the nearest 100 square feet if less than one acre or nearest 0.1 of an acre for parcels greater than one acre.

-(3) Easements, parks, restricted areas and other improvements:

-- (a) Purpose and restrictions. - (b) Designation of areas or rights-of-way which are to be offered for public dedication or deeded to homeowners' associations or other private entities or corporations with clear indication of proposed changes in grades and landscaping thereon. ~~The~~ Additionally, all land proposed to be preserved as part of the minimum fifty percent (50%) required open space pursuant to Article IX (Conservation Subdivision) of these regulations shall be shown.

-(4) Preliminary stormwater drainage system plan:

-- (a) Drainage structures shall be shown on the preliminary plat indicating the approximate location and size of proposed lines and culverts and their profiles, including connection to existing storm system or alternate means of disposal. - (b) Outline of watersheds tributary to drainage structures and their approximate area in acres, including those which extend beyond the boundaries of the subdivision.

-(5) Preliminary water supply and sewage treatment systems:

-- (a) If public facilities are available or to be provided, the approximate location, size and profiles of all proposed waterlines, valves, hydrants and sewer lines, including connection to existing facilities, and location of subsurface sewage disposal systems and wells, as required and provided in the Public Health Law. - (b) If private on-site facilities are provided, design data consistent with the requirements of the Ulster County Health Department.
-Applications located within the New York City watershed area should include evidence of contact with the Bureau of Water Supply, New York City Department of Environmental Protection.
+- (c) Lot numbers and lot areas measured to the nearest 100 square feet if less than one acre or nearest 0.1 of an acre for parcels greater than one acre. - (3) Easements, parks, restricted areas and other improvements: - (a) Purpose and restrictions. - (b) Designation of areas or rights-of-way which are to be offered for public dedication or deeded to homeowners' associations or other private entities or corporations with clear indication of proposed changes in grades and landscaping thereon. ~~The Board may require open space preservation, recreational improvements and planting of trees, shrubs, grass and other landscaping in all areas to be so dedicated.
+Additionally, all land proposed to be preserved as part of the minimum fifty percent (50%) required open space pursuant to Article IX (Conservation Subdivision) of these regulations shall be shown.~~ - (4) Preliminary stormwater drainage system plan: - (a) Drainage structures shall be shown on the preliminary plat indicating the approximate location and size of proposed lines and culverts and their profiles, including connection to existing storm system or alternate means of disposal. - (b) Outline of watersheds tributary to drainage structures and their approximate area in acres, including those which extend beyond the boundaries of the subdivision. - (5) Preliminary water supply and sewage treatment systems: - (a) If public facilities are available or to be provided, the approximate location, size and profiles of all proposed waterlines, valves, hydrants and sewer lines, including connection to existing facilities, and location of subsurface sewage disposal systems and wells, as required and provided in the Public Health Law. - (b) If private on-site facilities are provided, design data consistent with the requirements of the Ulster County Health Department.
+Applications located within the New York City watershed area should include evidence of contact with the Bureau of Water Supply, New York City Department of Environmental Protection. - (6) Easements.

-(6) Easements.
 Where the topography is such as to make difficult the inclusion of any of the required facilities and improvements within the public areas as laid out, the preliminary plat shall show the boundaries of proposed permanent easements over or under private property.

 - (7) Covenants, conservation easements, or deed restrictions.
-A copy of all covenants, conservation easements or deed restrictions which either presently affect, or are intended to apply to, all or part of the tract, including that proposed to preserve the minimum fifty percent (50%) required open space within a conservation subdivision and any deed restrictions existing or required related to proposed Affordable Housing.
-Such covenants, easements or deed restriction(s) shall be noted on all approved, filed plats, and enforcement of such restrictions shall be referenced as part of any approval or conditional approval of the subdivision. - (a) The plat shall identify the location of lot(s) where affordable units will be provided for.
-The Final Plat shall also incorporate a narrative describing the number of and location of lots and units dedicated as affordable. - (8) Temporary stakes or markers.
+A copy of all covenants, conservation easements or deed restrictions which either presently affect, or are intended to apply to, all or part of the tract, including that proposed to preserve the minimum fifty percent (50%) required open space within a conservation subdivision and any deed restrictions existing or required related to Affordable Housing.
+Such covenants, easements or deed restriction(s) shall be noted on all approved, filed plats, and enforcement of such restrictions shall be referenced as part of any approval or conditional approval of the subdivision. - (8) Temporary stakes or markers.
 The Planning Board may require the location of temporary stakes or markers adequate to enable the Planning Board to locate readily and appraise the basic layout in the field, including markers at the corners of the tract.
 Unless the subdivision is adjacent to an existing road intersection, the distance along a road from one corner of the property to the nearest existing road intersection shall be shown.

-G. Preliminary engineering report detailing the demands of the proposed subdivision on water, sewer, drainage, highways and related systems, and detailing the methods through which these demands shall be accommodated and the methods, including available alternatives, through which any potentially adverse impacts shall be mitigated.

-H. Additional data that may be required to complete TWEQR process or to address any unique circumstances of the subdivision.
+- G. Preliminary engineering report detailing the demands of the proposed subdivision on water, sewer, drainage, highways and related systems, and detailing the methods through which these demands shall be accommodated and the methods, including available alternatives, through which any potentially adverse impacts shall be mitigated. - H. Additional data that may be required to complete TWEQR process or to address any unique circumstances of the subdivision.